documaster/documaster-api/v1/endpoints.md

 4. The full-text search endpoint is supported only for the *document* and *entry* resources and document text queries are only supported for the *document* resource.

+5. The internal index only contains information about the _last_ `document version` for every `document`.
+As a result, free-text searches can only be performed in the text of the latest document version, but not for earlier document versions.

 ### Request

 ```